matteusbarbosa/lavender/readme.md

 ### Roadmap
 Each major version (N.x.x) of the project is charted below.
 Once the goals have been completed for each major version we will move to the next major version.
 As we progress, big updates (breaking changes) are released in minor versions (x.N.x) and smaller updates (new features) are released in micro versions (x.x.N).
 The application (this repo) is built in minor versions, so a re-install is required between minor versions.

-Version / Stage                        | Release Date               | Goals
+Version / Stage                        |                            | Goals
  :-----------------------------------: | :------------------------- | :------------------------------------------------------
- `0.x.x - Development`                 | Feb 2014                   | Create standard ecommerce entities, workflows, and routes.
-Create a functional backend and proof of concept for stores and themes.
+ `0.x.x - Development`                 | Current                    | Create standard ecommerce entities and routes, as well as backend forms and grids.
+Create tests.
+Demonstrate use of stores and themes.
- `1.x.x - Developer Beta`              | Coming Q2 2015             | Feature development, ui improvements, documentation, screencasts.
+ `1.x.x - Developer Beta`              | Coming Q2 2015             | Feature development, ui improvements, documentation.
- `2.x.x - Preview`                     | Coming Q4 2015             | Improve extensibility, minimize module/theme boilerplate, focus on performance.
+ `2.x.x - Preview`                     | Coming Q4 2015             | Improve extensibility, performance/security audits.
  `3.x.x - Public Release`              | Coming Q2 2016             | Provide documentation for end users, create a marketing site to promote adoption.